 Measure Details How did you spend your service pupil premium allocation last academic year?
-Funding was used to support pupils in a variety of ways dependent on individual circumstances and as the need arose.
-1:1 transition support when moving to a new school due to new posting (transfers in and out) • 1:1 support when parent posted (in UK) but family remain What was the impact of that spending on service pupil premium eligible pupils?
+Funding was used to support pupils in a variety of ways dependent on individual circumstances and as the need arose. • 1:1 transition support when pupil moving into our school • 1:1 transition support when moving to a new school due to new posting (transfers in and out) • 1:1 support when parent posted (in UK) but family remain What was the impact of that spending on service pupil premium eligible pupils?
 Pupils who moved school transitioned smoothly and there was good communication between schools